Anko59/aiden-job-finder/README.md

 # Aiden App

-Aiden App is a Django-based web application that uses the Mistral AI model for chat interactions.
+Aiden (AI-Driven Employment Navigator) is a Django-based web application that uses the Mistral AI model for chat interactions.
 It also includes tools for CV editing and job scraping from Indeed.

 ## Features